teambluemods/healthmod-fabric/CONTRIBUTING.md

 ## Maintainers and Admins

-Please squash and merge PRs.
+Please squash and merge PRs, or rebase and merge when squashing would make less sense.